Undergraduate Course Descriptions

 Literature for Children

-This course will examine works of poetry, fiction, and drama that are commonly taught in high school English classes.
+This course will examine works of poetry, prose, and drama that are commonly taught in high school English classes.
 During our interrogation of texts, we will utilize various critical lenses to reveal traditional and alternative interpretations.
-Moreover, we will question what constitutes a literary ‘classic,’ who labels classics, and how issues of race, gender, class, religion, and language influence what is commonly taught in high school English classes.
-Issues of censorship as well as the influence of the Common Core exemplar text list will also be addressed.
+We will question what constitutes a literary "classic," who labels classics as such, and how issues of race, gender, class, religion, and language influence what texts are included in and excluded from the "canon."

 Critical Theory and Practice